 This one is simple.
 Is the website user-friendly?
 How easy is it for you to upload and create designs your customers will enjoy?
 Does your POD supplier work with your current ecommerce platform and any others you might want to work with in the future?

 If you have questions about how to use the website or how to run your store, can you get answers quickly?

 If this is important to you, look for a service that’s constantly evolving and adding new solutions, instead of standing still.

 If you’ve done your research about Printful and our competitors and decided to use our service, first of all, we’re so excited to have you join us!
 Second of all, we know you’ve got a bit of work in front of you to switch over and continue successfully running your store.
 We’ll talk you through that process now.

 Creating a Printful account is free and easy, and will help you see if it works for you.
 Once you create an account you can play around with features like our Design Maker to create original designs.
-You can also use our Mockup Generator to see how your designs will look on Printful products, and you can use these mockups in your store.
+You can also use our product templates to create mockups, see how your designs will look on Printful products, and use these mockups in your store.
 This tool is easy to use, and it will warn you if there’s an issue with the size or location of your design.